- Department Statement on Racist Violence, May 2022

 This long-term program of research has investigated conflict, political organization, and social relationships in Peru’s Lake Titicaca Basin, synthesizing fieldwork on pukara (hillfort) sites with ethnohistoric information and GIS approaches.
 Defensive pukara sites became very common ca. AD 1300-1450, implying that people adopted different forms of sociopolitical organization and relationships to the land than had previously characterized the region.
 Several field projects have specifically addressed the regional spatial patterning, chronology, economy, and intra-community organization of large pukara settlements.
 They include survey and excavations at Ayawiri (Machu Llaqta) in 2009-2013, an intensive study of residential and defensive architecture at Pucarani in 2015, drone-assisted mapping of several other pukaras (2017-present).
 A current large-scale collaborative project uses satellite prospecting and GIS to expand the scale of analysis across the south-central Andean highlands.

 Charting Andean Warfare in Space and Time

-This ongoing “meta-study” charts patterns in the severity of warfare over time and space in the pre-Columbian Andes.
-It draws on a wealth of research by many archaeologists and bioarchaeologists to expand the scope of analysis beyond what is possible for single studies.
-The project relies on a large dataset of defensive settlement patterns and rates of adult craniofacial trauma from published studies by many archaeologists and bioarchaeologists.
-In combination, these lines of evidence indicate considerable peaks and lulls in the severity of warfare through time, as well as distinct coastal and highland histories.
-The study forms the basis for her 2022 book and expands from a preliminary version published in Arkush and Tung (2013).
+This ongoing study charts patterns in the severity of warfare over time and space in the pre-Columbian Andes by synthesizing defensive settlement patterns and rates of adult craniofacial trauma drawn from published studies by many archaeologists and bioarchaeologists.
+In combination, these lines of evidence indicate major peaks and lulls in the severity of warfare through time, as well as distinct coastal and highland histories.
+Resulting patterns are discussed in her 2022 book, and the cranial trauma dataset is archived on-line at the Comparative Archaeology Database.